jelizasilatei/Code_Challenge-week1/README.md

 This code is licensed under the MIT License.
 You are free to use, modify, and distribute it as you like.

 # Credits
-This code was written by [Jeliza Silatei] and was based on a toy problem from [Insert Source Here].
+This code was written by [Jeliza Silatei] and was based on a toy problem.